Frequently Asked Questions: A101 Graduate Entry Medicine Course

 What is the difference between the five-year course and the four-year course?

 The five-year medicine course is designed for 18 year olds who are completing their A levels or equivalent.
-The four-year graduate entry medicine course is aimed at students who already have a first degree or are working towards a first degree.
+The four-year graduate entry medicine course is designed for students who already have a first degree or are working towards a first degree.

 On both courses the educational objectives are the same, namely to acquire the knowledge, skills and behaviour to allow the graduate to practise as a pre-registration house officer with the Bachelor of Medicine and Bachelor of Surgery (BM BS) degrees.
 In addition, all students on the five year course obtain a Bachelor of Medical Sciences (BMedSci) degree after three years.